sdroege/gst-plugin-rs/README.md

 ## LICENSE

-gst-plugin-rs and all crates contained in here that are not listed below are licensed under either of
+gst-plugins-rs and all crates contained in here that are not listed below are licensed under either of

  * Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE) or